Pigmassacre/webTicTacToe/README.md

 Some clarifications (everything else should be OK in gitinspector):

 * Tests have been written by Anton Westberg.
 * Website design and most javascript code have been made by Emil Eriksson.
-Some javascript code (most Atmosphere.js stuff) has been written by Olof Karlsson.
+Some javascript code (most stuff that has to do with Atmosphere) has been written by Olof Karlsson.
 * GameCanvas.js and all game graphics have been made by Kristofer Yffén.
 * The REST / Atmosphere backend has been written by Olof Karlsson.
 * The model was written by everyone (not everyone has commits to it though).